๐Ÿฅ—Intro to Nutrition

 Storage Carbohydrates: Energy Reserves in Plants and Animals

 Both plants and animals store glucose in polysaccharide form for later use, but they use different molecules optimized for their metabolic needs.
-Understanding these storage forms explains where dietary energy comes from and how your body banks fuel for later.
+Understanding these storage forms explains where dietary energy comes from and how your body banks fuel.

 Starch

-• Found in potatoes, rice, corn, and grains—a major calorie source in most human diets worldwide
+• Found in potatoes, rice, corn, and grains.
+Starch is a major calorie source in most human diets worldwide.

 Glycogen

-• Animal storage form of glucose—structurally similar to amylopectin but more highly branched for rapid mobilization
+• The animal storage form of glucose.
+Structurally similar to amylopectin but much more highly branched, which allows rapid glucose mobilization.

-• Stored in liver and skeletal muscle; liver glycogen maintains blood glucose, while muscle glycogen fuels physical activity
+• Stored in two locations: liver glycogen maintains blood glucose between meals, while muscle glycogen fuels physical activity directly.

-• Rapidly broken down during fasting or exercise to release glucose when energy demand increases
+• Rapidly broken down during fasting or exercise to release glucose when energy demand increases.
+Your body stores only a limited amount (roughly enough for a day of normal activity), which is why you need to replenish carbohydrates regularly.

 Dietary Fiber: The Indigestible Carbohydrates